VRJP recurrence and fractional-moment decay for the \(H^{2|2}\) model's effective field on the hierarchical lattice: Fractional moment estimates

-The blocks \(B_{k}\) and \(B_{k'}\) are defined as in Eq. \eqref{eq-BkBkprimeetc}, the blocks \(C_{k}\) and \(C_{k'}\) are defined as follows: they are actually similar to the \(B_{k},B_{k'}\)s.
-While in the subtree rooted at \(B_{3}\), which is the right child of the youngest common ancestor of \(1,j\), c.f.
-Figure \ref{fig:tikzpic5}.
-Without loss of generality, we can set \(j= 2^{m}+1\), thus we define,
+The blocks \(B_k\) and \(B_{k'}\) are defined as in \eqref{eq-BkBkprimeetc}.
+To describe the corresponding blocks on the branch containing \(j\), assume without loss of generality that \(j=2^m+1\); see Figure~\ref{fig:tikzpic5}.
+Inside the subtree rooted at the right child of the youngest common ancestor of \(1\) and \(j\), we define